 #1.
 Normalize them

-The stares in a public place, avoiding them like a plague, children pointing or people being overtly pitiful may only succeed in creating more insecure people with disabilities who may end up developing social anxiety at the mere thought of leaving their home.
+The stares in a public place, avoiding them like the plague, children pointing, or people being overtly pitiful may only succeed in creating more insecure people with disabilities who may end up developing social anxiety at the mere thought of leaving their home.
 Normalize and properly acknowledge them with a genuine smile, be kinder and offer to help when needed.
 Act like they are a normal part of society because they are.

 #2.
 Don’t assume they need help

 Grown-ups with disabilities should be treated like adults that they are.
 Don’t just help them cross the road; ask them if they need help and kindly oblige their reply.
 Sometimes, individuals would feel comfortable helping themselves than constantly being reminded that they are unable to, while other times, they truly need that help.
 He might not have been sitting at that bus stop, just hoping to be helped to the other side of the road.
 The key is to ask them and not assume on their behalf.